North German Missionary Society: History

 The North German Mission was founded in 1836 by Lutheran and Reformed missionary associations in Hamburg.

 Missionary Carl Sylvius Völkner arrived in New Zealand on behalf of the Society in 1849 and was murdered there by the Māori as a missionary of the Church Missionary Society (CMS) in 1865, provoking a military backlash.
 The matter is known in New Zealand as Völkner Incident.
-The church in Opotiki is named "St Stephen the Martyr" after him.
+The church in Ōpōtiki is named "St Stephen the Martyr" after him.

 After the first activities in New Zealand and India, the mission concentrated its work from 1847 on the area of the settlement area of the Ewe in the then slave coast.
 It has been based in Bremen since 1851 and is known in West Africa as Bremen Mission or Mission de Brême.
 Pastor Cornelius Rudolf Vietor a founding member in 1851, was the chairman and president of the board from 1868 to 1888.
 Johann Carl Vietor, a merchant in West Africa, was a member of the company's executive committee.

 The mission area was divided between the two colonial powers, the United Kingdom and France in 1890: it was a foreign mission on the British ruled Gold Coast and a national mission in German Togo.
 Embedded in this colonial field of tension, the North German Mission tried to find its way between the fronts.
 In Togo, it maintained its independence from the government within the school system by preferring the native language Ewe to the colonial language German.
 It also sought to preserve the traditional local structures.
 During this era, the head of mission, inspector Franz Michael Zahn (from 1862 to 1900), was known to have a colonial-critical attitude, which is born by submissions in the German parliament.
 There was a change under his successor Schreiber (from 1900 to 1924) towards an uncritical attitude towards the colonial powers.